truzo/tomango-2018/site/content/blog/the-6-things-a-good-website-must-do.md

 Let's say you're an architect and your user is a property developer looking to build a development of 5 or 6 highly-distinctive executive homes.
 Her questions might be something like this:

-	<li>Is this architect big enough to take on my project?
+- Is this architect big enough to take on my project?
-	<li>Are they creatively capable?
+- Are they creatively capable?
-	<li>How big is the practice?
+- How big is the practice?
-	<li>How much experience and knowledge do they have?
+- How much experience and knowledge do they have?
-	<li>Could I work with these guys?
+- Could I work with these guys?

 ## 4. It must be their guide.